BrutPitt/imGuIZMO.quat/readme.md

     glm::quat qt = getRotation();
     if(ImGui::gizmo3D("##gizmo1", qt /*, size,  mode */)) {  setRotation(qt); }
 ```
-but the essence of the speech does not change
+but the essence of the code does not change

 <p>&nbsp;<br>&nbsp;<br></p>